Transitional Kindergarten is available at Bishop, Cherry Chase, Cumberland, Ellis, Lakewood, San Miguel, and Vargas.

 Communication between home and school is essential in helping students succeed.
 Parents are encouraged to actively participate in their child’s learning journey at home and at school, volunteering in class.

-Home-school connections are very important in Sunnyvale School District.
+Home-school connections are very important in the Sunnyvale School District.
 Teachers communicate with parents on a regular basis.
 For specific information regarding your child, please reach out to your child’s TK teacher.

 Frequently Asked Questions